The PetscSF Scalable Communication Layer: The PetscSF Interface

 This call indicates that this process owns \texttt{nroots} roots and \texttt{nleaves} \textit{connected} leaves.
 The roots are numbered from 0 to \texttt{nroots-1}. \texttt{local[0..nleaves]} contains local indices of those connected leaves.
 If \texttt{NULL} is passed for \texttt{local}, the leaf space is contiguous.
 Addresses of the roots for each leaf are specified by \texttt{remote[0..nleaves]}.
 Leaves can connect to local or remote roots; therefore we use tuples \texttt{(rank,offset)} to represent root addresses, where \texttt{rank} is the MPI rank of the owner process of a root and \texttt{offset} is the index of the root on that process.

 Fig. \ref{fig:starforest} shows an PetscSF with data denoted at vertices, together with the \texttt{local} and \texttt{remote} arguments passed to \texttt{PetscSFSetGraph()}.
 The edges of an PetscSF are specified by the process that owns the leaves; therefore a given root vertex is merely a candidate for \textit{incoming} edges.
-This one-sided specification is important to encode graphs containing roots with a very high degree, such as globally coupled constraints, in a scalable way. \texttt{PetscSFSetUp(PetscSF sf)} sets up internal data structures for its implementations and checks for all possible optimizations.
+This one-sided specification is important to encode graphs containing roots with a very high degree, such as globally coupled constraints, in a scalable way. \texttt{PetscSFSetUp()} sets up internal data structures for its implementations and checks for all possible optimizations.
 The setup cost is usually amortized by multiple operations performed on the PetscSF.
-All PetscSF routines return an error code; we omit it in their prototypes for brevity.
+A PetscSF provides only a template for communication.
+Once a PetscSF is created, one can instantiate simultaneous communication on it with different data.
+All PetscSF routines return an error code; we will omit it in their prototypes for brevity.